Meet the Other Phone. Protection built in.

 Our verdict

-Whilst their single-use design doesn’t work out the best value for long-term use, they’re handy to stash in your bag for as and when needed – providing an instant boost of warmth for sports and outdoor activities or removing the chill when working from home.
+Their single-use design doesn’t work out the best value for long-term use, but we think they’re a great option to stash in your wash bag for as and when needed – the instant boost of warmth they give is ideal sports and outdoor activities or removing the chill when working from home.

-Even better, while the amount of heat gradually reduces over time, reviewers found they actually last far longer than the eight hours advertised.
-The brand’s affordable version for your mitts is also recommended by Mumsnetters on our best hand warmers round-up if you want the full set for staying extra toasty this winter.
+While the amount of heat gradually reduces over time, they still provide a decent boost of heat for around five hours before starting to cool (though, this is shorter than the brand's advertised time of eight hours).
+That said, we think they're a great option for sporadic use on extra cold days.
+Plus, if you suffer from chilly hands too, the brand’s affordable version for your mitts is also recommended by Mumsnetters on our best hand warmers round-up if you want the full set for staying extra toasty this winter.

 Best heated insoles